-An Orange Marble Cheesecake with an Oreo cookie crust.
-A luscious dessert perfect for a Halloween party.
+Orange Marble Cheesecake with an Oreo cookie crust is a luscious cheesecake dessert.
+The perfect pressure cooker cheesecake recipe for a Halloween party.

 Becka recently sent me a sweet email.
 She said, “I’m a huge fan of your blog, having just found it after the purchase of my first pressure cooker.”
 She asked if I had chocolate or a chocolate marble cheesecake recipe that she could make for her family for Christmas.

-So I had marble cheesecake on my mind when I was thinking of fun Halloween desserts, and I couldn’t resist making a black and orange marble cheesecake.
+So I had marble cheesecake on my mind when I was thinking of fun Halloween desserts, and I couldn’t resist making a black and orange marble cheesecake recipe.

 Rather than adding food coloring to get the orange color, I decided to use orange candy melts.
 They’re not technically chocolate.
 They’re similar to a white chocolate, but they do have that same creamy mouth feel and richness.